Introduction to Visual Culture: Lecture

 Course Open to: Degree Students with Restrictions

-Open to: Bachelors degree in Fine Arts, Integrated Design, and Photography majors; others with permission.
+Open to: University undergraduate students.
 Pre-requisites: first-year university writing course and at least one prior history or methods course in art, media, film, or visual culture.
 Co-requisite(s): PLVS 2501 Recitation

 Open to Lang/Parsons BA/BFA students.